Temporal Pooling Strategies for Training-Free Anomalous Sound Detection with Self-Supervised Audio Embeddings: Conclusion

 \section{Conclusion}

-This paper revisited temporal pooling in embedding-based training-free \ac{asd}, a component that has largely remained fixed to simple mean aggregation.
-Through a systematic evaluation across four state-of-the-art embedding models and five benchmark datasets, we showed that temporal pooling constitutes a significant limiting factor in current embedding-based pipelines.
-By introducing \ac{rdp} and a hybrid \ac{rdp}+\ac{gem} strategy, we achieved consistent improvements over mean pooling without modifying the embedding models or anomaly scoring backend.
-The proposed methods attained state-of-the-art performance for training-free \ac{asd} and, on DCASE2025, surpassed previously reported trained systems and ensembles.
+This paper presented the first systematic study of temporal pooling in embedding-based training-free \ac{asd}, a component that has largely remained fixed to simple mean aggregation.
+Through experiments across four state-of-the-art embedding models and five benchmark datasets, we demonstrated that temporal pooling should be treated as a tunable design choice rather than a fixed component of embedding-based \ac{asd} pipelines.
+We introduced \ac{rdp}, a novel training-free pooling strategy, and further investigated a hybrid extension combining \ac{rdp} with \ac{gem} pooling.
+Together, the proposed pooling strategies achieved state-of-the-art performance for training-free \ac{asd} and, on DCASE2025, surpassed previously reported trained systems and ensembles.

-These findings demonstrate that temporal pooling is a decisive design choice in training-free \ac{asd} pipelines.
-Revisiting this previously overlooked component yields gains that are comparable in magnitude to those observed when switching between different embedding models, highlighting the importance of carefully analyzing aggregation mechanisms in embedding-based anomaly detection.

-Future work will investigate integrating the proposed pooling strategies into fine-tuning frameworks, as well as comparing them with learnable attention-based aggregation methods.
-Further directions include extending the approach to more complex acoustic scenarios and studying its interaction with alternative distance metrics and normalization schemes.
-Beyond \ac{asd}, deviation-aware pooling may also be relevant for other distance-based embedding comparison tasks, such as nearest-neighbor retrieval or prototype-based recognition.
-More generally, our findings highlight that temporal aggregation can materially influence performance in embedding-based pipelines and therefore merits careful consideration.
+The observed gains are comparable in magnitude to those obtained by switching between commonly used embedding models, illustrating that improvements in embedding-based anomaly detection do not necessarily require larger or more sophisticated foundation models.
+Instead, carefully revisiting overlooked components such as temporal aggregation can yield statistically significant performance gains at essentially no additional training cost.
+Future work will investigate which properties of pretrained embeddings determine the effectiveness of different temporal pooling strategies, enabling more principled selection of pooling methods for future foundation models.
+Overall, our results demonstrate that temporal aggregation is a critical design choice in embedding-based anomaly detection systems and should be considered alongside embedding selection when designing future training-free \ac{asd} pipelines.